A fractional conformal curvature flow on the unit sphere: Introduction

 The paper is organized as follows.
 In Section \ref{Sect:Prelim}, we establish an extension formula of $P_\sigma$ in the unit ball $\overline{B_1}$ of $\R^{n+1}$ and a Stroock-Varopoulos type inequality, which is crucial in the proof of the asymptotic behaviors of $R_\sigma^{g(t)}$, as well as other elementary estimates.
 In Section \ref{Sect:Property_flow}, we collect some basic properties of the fractional $Q$-curvature flow \eqref{1.3}.
 In Section \ref{Sect:Integ_curv_est}, we prove $L^p$ and $H^\sigma$ estimates of $\alpha f-R_\sigma^{g(t)}$ with respect to the flow metric $g(t)$.
-The purpose of Section \ref{Sect:Blow-up_anal} is to set up the blow-up analysis for any time sequence of solutions to the flow \eqref{1.3} and establish a compactness-concentration lemma, which shows that if concentration phenomenon occurs, then there exists only single bubble under condition \eqref{sbc}.
+The purpose of Section \ref{Sect:Blow-up_anal} is devoted to the blow-up analysis for any time sequence of solutions to the flow \eqref{1.3} and establish a compactness-concentration lemma, which shows that if concentration phenomenon occurs, then there exists only single bubble under condition \eqref{sbc}.
 Starting from Section \ref{Sect:Finite_dim_dynamics}, we restrict ourselves to $\sigma \in (1/2,1)$.
 Part of the reason is that when $0<\sigma< 1/2$, the compact embedding of $H^{2\sigma,p}(\Sn)\hookrightarrow C^1(\Sn)$ is missed, especially for a normalized flow $v(t)$; see \eqref{def:fractional_Sobolev_space} below for the definition of the space $H^{2\sigma,p}(\Sn)$.
 However, this is crucial to the rest part of this scheme.
-Subsequently, we adopt a contradiction argument, suppose that the flow diverges, then we establish that $v(t)\to 1$ in $C^{1,\lambda}(\Sn)$ for suitable $\lambda\in (0,1)$.
-In Section \ref{Sect:Existence}, through some elaborate efforts to characterize the homotopy type of a suitable sub-level set of $\mathcal{S}(g)$, we reach a contradiction with condition \textit{(iii)} in Theorem \ref{main_thm}.
+Subsequently, we adopt a contradiction argument, suppose that the flow diverges for any initial data, then we derive that $v(t)\to 1$ in $C^{1,\lambda}(\Sn)$ for suitable $\lambda\in (0,1)$.
+In Section \ref{Sect:Existence}, through some elaborate efforts to characterize the homotopy type of an appropriate sub-level set of $\mathcal{S}(g)$, we reach a contradiction with condition \textit{(iii)} in Theorem \ref{main_thm}.